Dallas Zoo is Largest Zoo in Texas

 There is a children's zoo where the kiddos can pet and interact with some of the animals.
 A water feature called The Stream will allow your kids to walk through what appears to be a natural setting and they can get wet and cool off.

-Special food is provided and you can experience doing that at the Dallas zoo.
+If you wish to feed birds or giraffes special food is provided and you can experience doing that at the Dallas zoo.

 Award Winning Dallas Zoo

 Many hundreds of species of animals are represented with total numbers of animals ranging around 2,000.
 Like many zoos there are numerous educational events and the zoo focus is on wildlife conservation.

 For more information about this award winning zoo be sure and check out their website.
 Plan to spend a day there!
 There are shops and food available.